 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.- 2.
 FP Markets

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73.33% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
-BlackBull Markets is a global broker providing institutional-grade trading conditions through platforms such as MT4, MT5, cTrader, and TradingView.
-Customers can access more than 60 currency pairs, including GBP/USD.
-Based on your preferences, you can trade forex with either the ECN Standard or ECN Prime account.
-The Prime+ account is an invitation-only program reserved for high-volume traders.
-The broker has waived the minimum deposit requirements on all three accounts.
+BlackBull Markets is a global broker offering institutional-grade trading conditions through platforms such as MT4, MT5, cTrader, and TradingView.
+Clients can access more than 60 currency pairs, including GBP/USD.

 Trading foreign exchange on margin carries a high level of risk and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to trade foreign exchange, you should carefully consider your investment objectives, level of experience, and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and, therefore, you should not invest money you cannot afford to lose.
 You should make yourself aware of all the risks associated with foreign exchange trading and seek advice from an independent financial advisor if you have any questions or concerns as to how a loss would affect your lifestyle.- 4.
 CMC Markets

-CMC Markets is a leading option for forex traders insisting on transparent pricing, fair trading conditions, and competitive spreads.
+CMC Markets is a leading option for forex traders seeking transparent pricing, fair trading conditions, and competitive spreads.
 The LSE-listed broker falls under the regulatory purview of ASIC (Australia), FCA (UK), MAS (Singapore), and BaFin (Germany).
-It offers an extensive range of over 12,000 financial instruments, including over 330 tradable forex symbols.
+It offers an extensive CFD range covering more than 12,000 financial instruments, including over 330 tradable forex symbols.
+Spread betting is also available in the UK.

 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 68% of retail investor accounts lose money when spread betting and/or trading CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work and whether you can afford to take the high risk of losing your money. - 5.
 Pepperstone

-Launched in 2010, Pepperstone is a multi-regulated broker catering to more than 830,000 customers from over 160 jurisdictions.
-The company hails from Melbourne but has a solid presence outside Australia.
-It carries licenses from multiple financial regulators, including FCA, SCB, DFSA, and CySEC.
-Pepperstone clients can choose from over 1,400 markets tradable with raw spreads, including over 90 forex pairs.
+Launched in 2010, Pepperstone is a multi-regulated broker serving more than 830,000 clients across over 160 jurisdictions.
+Founded in Melbourne, the company has built a strong international presence and holds licenses from several financial regulators, including the FCA, SCB, DFSA, and CySEC.
+Pepperstone clients can access more than 1,400 markets with raw spreads, including over 90 forex pairs.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 7. eToro

-Launched in 2007, eToro is perhaps the most widely known platform for copy and social trading.
-The industry-leading brand has over 40 million active customers worldwide and caters to this client base with an offering of more than 7,000 tradable instruments.
-This selection includes 67 forex pairs, 153 cryptocurrencies, over 6,600 stocks, 70 commodities, and more.
+Launched in 2007, eToro is one of the best-known platforms for copy and social trading.
+The industry-leading brand has more than 40 million registered customers worldwide and holds licenses from regulators including the FCA, ASIC, the FSA in Seychelles, and CySEC.
+Its product range covers over 7,000 tradable instruments, including 67 forex pairs, 153 cryptocurrencies, more than 6,600 stocks, 70 commodities, and more.

-New customers can give eToro a risk-free test drive via demo accounts with $100,000 in virtual credits.
-The broker demonstrates a commitment to client education, offering research tools and educational materials on its website.
-Spreads for GBP/USD at eToro start from 2 pips.
+New customers can test eToro risk-free through demo accounts loaded with $100,000 in virtual credits, which do not expire.
+The broker also shows a commitment to client education by offering research tools and educational materials on its website.

 Established in 2006, AvaTrade is a reliable option for clients looking to trade forex in a well-regulated and secure environment.
-Licensed by nine regulatory bodies, including ASIC, CySEC, and the FSCA, they deliver access to over 1,200 financial instruments tradable at competitive prices.
-Forex traders benefit from super-tight spreads for over 50 major, minor, and exotic currency pairs.
+Licensed by nine regulatory bodies, including ASIC, CySEC, and the FSCA, the broker provides access to more than 1,200 financial instruments at competitive prices.
+Forex traders can benefit from tight spreads on over 50 major, minor, and exotic currency pairs, including GBP/USD.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 57% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 9.
 IG

-IG is a London-based broker regulated by several high-level authorities, including the FCA (UK), FINMA (Switzerland), DFSA (UAE), MAS (Singapore), and JFSA (Japan).
-Established in 1974 and listed on the London Stock Exchange, the company provides services to more than 313,000 customers globally.
-The platform provides access to over 17,000 tradable symbols and maintains an average order execution speed of ten milliseconds.
+IG is a London-based broker regulated by major authorities, including the FCA in the UK, FINMA in Switzerland, the DFSA in the UAE, MAS in Singapore, and the JFSA in Japan, as well as offshore regulators such as the BMA in Bermuda.
+Established in 1974 and listed on the London Stock Exchange, IG serves more than 313,000 clients globally.
+The broker offers over 18,000 instruments for CFD trading and spread betting, with average order execution speeds of around 10 milliseconds.

 CFDs are complex instruments.
 67% of retail client accounts lose money when trading CFDs, with this investment provider.
 You can lose your money rapidly due to leverage.
 Please ensure you understand how this product works and whether you can afford to take the high risk of losing money. - 10.
 Admirals

-Admirals uses Straight-Through Processing (STP) as part of its No Dealing Desk (NDD) execution model.
-The broker has no restrictions on trading strategies: scalpers, hedgers, day traders, and long-term investors are welcome.
-Customers can also try to improve their performance with various analytical tools, including market heat maps and economic calendars.
+Admirals uses Straight-Through Processing as part of its No Dealing Desk execution model.
+Based on our testing, the broker places no restrictions on trading strategies, making it suitable for scalpers, hedgers, day traders, and long-term investors.
+Clients can also use various analytical tools, including market heat maps and economic calendars.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 73% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 11.
 Plus500